mholec/fio-sdk/README.md

 # FIO Banka SDK for <span>C#</span>
-**The SDK works with fio API service**.
+**The SDK make work with FIO API service much easier**.
 At the present time you can get your bank statement in various data format.

 ## Nuget

 You can install SDK for FIO using the NuGet

 	PM> Install-Package FioSdk

+From version 2.0.0 added support for .NET Standard 1.3.

 ## Quick start
 You can find examples how to use this SDK in the project **samples/FioSampleConsoleApp**